 We are developing a comprehensive safety plan guided by best practices from the DOH, CDC, and DOE.
 It will include protocols for daily screening, cleaning, distancing, and communication.
 All staff will be trained on this plan.
 When the full plan is available, it will be shared on this webpage.

 Learning Bubbles are the newest addition to our school program offerings, designed to respond to the diverse schedule needs of our families.
 A Learning Bubble is a consistent group of 6 campers who learn and play together with a customized schedule and program plan.
-Learning Bubble Programs will launch on September 28 and on a rolling basis.
+Bubbles are launching on a rolling basis.

 A Bubble is a group of up to 6 campers who experience the program together.
 Each bubble will have a dedicated Group Leader and a consistent schedule each week.
 Bubbles may spend their time at a camper’s home, at the Trail Blazers center, or outdoors in Prospect Park or a garden.
 The bubble experience is highly customizable.